fishramen/emoticonbot/README.md

 # emoticonbot
-this is a repository to share the code for my twitter bot, [@emoticonsoup].
+this is a repository to share the code for my twitter bot, @emoticonsoup.